Body Friendly Design The Principles of Kitchen Ergonomics

 For more information on storage principles, please read Pantry Perfect: The "Can't Go Wrong" Pantry Design and Organization Rules.

-Appliance Ergonomy
+Appliance Ergonomics

 Appliance designers have come a long way with ergonomic appliance design but still, have a way to go.
 Dishwashers and microwaves are still the most persistently problematic appliances, with ovens and refrigerators following in close formation.